Kuninoto/42_darkly/header_spoofing/Resource/README.md

 ### Fixable by:

 1. Removing comments in HTML that contains private information
-2. Adding proper authorization to requests
+2. Adding proper authorization to requests (and also don't have special combinations that would allow dev-like special access)